Email: Chapter 5B, Article 2

 (D) Reporting of program certifications, successes, and benefits to the economy and small business opportunities.

 (d) The pilot program shall continue in duration through December 31, 2023, and unless continued by the legislature, the program will terminate at midnight on January 1, 2024.
-Prior to the conclusion of the program, the Department, in coordination with Marshall University, shall report to the Legislature’s Joint Commission on Economic Development on the following:
+Prior to the conclusion of the program, the division, in coordination with Marshall University, shall report to the Legislature’s Joint Commission on Economic Development on the following:

 (1) Progress towards and methods of implementation of the pilot program, including the required certifications and training for small business enterprises;